1. Overview

 7.11.
 Keyboard

-You can write BunTalk in event handler when these key is pressed.
+You can write BunTalk scripts in the event handler for these keys when they are pressed.

 7.11.1.
 Keyboard Hint